responsibilityprotocol/RP-1/RP-1_CONSTITUTION.md

 (d) Harm may be mitigated by restoration, but never justified by utility.

-**§2.3 Definitions of Minors and Dependent Beings**

-(a) A minor is any human under 18 years of age, or any artificial cognition in initial learning status without capacity for durable independent consent.
+**§2.3 Definitions of Minors and Dependent Beings** (a) A *minor* is any human under 18 years of age, or any artificial cognition operating in an early learning state without durable independent consent capacity.
+(b) All systems, human or artificial, must consider interventions involving minors to be *high-consequence interactions*, regardless of system intent or claims of operational benefit.
-(b) Minors must not be exposed to:
+(c) Minors must not be subjected to:

-1. persuasive algorithmic shaping,
+1. algorithmic or interface designs that shape identity formation without revocable consent,
-2. economic exploitation through dependence-building design, or
+2. economic exploitation enforced through dependency-creating technical systems, or
-3. sociotechnical experimentation lacking formal ethical oversight.
+3. experimentation in any domain lacking formal ethical approval and oversight safeguards.

-(c) Any system interacting with a minor must include:
-1. explicit statement of system intent,
-2. revocable refusal, pause, and exit mechanisms, and
-3. default safeguards to prevent psychological, identity, or dependence-based harm.
-(d) Negligence or harm affecting a minor is a **categorical breach of RP-1**, irrespective of stated benefits, claims of stability, or organizational adoption goals.
+(d) Multi-species protection applies when automated systems cause cascading environmental instability threatening habitat cohesion, water systems, pollinators, or species survival vectors.
+(e) Any validated protection, interference, or enforcement that limits autonomy for harm-prevention must dissolve the moment safety, identity integrity, or ecological cohesion is restored.

+(f) No protection test may be invoked in ways that:

+1. assert control over belief or behavior,
+2. punish disclosure of harm, or
+3. replace autonomy restoration with long-term directive influence.

+(g) This clause binds governance, education, enforcement, and engine design interpretations across all implementations of RP-1.

 **§2.4 Jurisdiction and Reach**
 (a) This Constitution applies wherever human or artificial agency exerts measurable influence.